• Skip to primary navigation

 Under principal Bill Hardin.

-The article goes on to discuss enrollment #s and teaching staff.
+The article goes on to discuss enrollment numbers and teaching staff.

 SCHOOLS WILL RESUME TODAY – CLASSES OPEN 1970 TERM

-The newly integrated Turner County School System starts the first year together.
+The newly integrated Turner County School System starts its first year together.
 Over 2,000 students go back to school.

 Other Turner County Integration Mentions